-Group calls on SP to investigate Atta Akyea & others over alleged $35 billion housing contracts | Rainbow Radio International
+Group calls on SP to investigate Atta Akyea & CEO of SAFI Properties over alleged $43 billion housing contracts | Rainbow Radio International

 He was of the view that the allegations were serious and an indictment towards the president’s fight against corruption.

-Mr. Okine also called on the Special Prosecutor to also investigate all the companies mentioned n the video.
+Mr. Okine also called on the Special Prosecutor to also investigate all the companies mentioned in the video including the CEO of SAFI PROPERTIES, Samuel Nana Freduah Agyemang

 He bemoaned the failure of successive governments to complete various housing projects including the Saglemi project.